felipegodoycc/hikvision-alert/README.md

 1. Access the web interface of your Hikvision DVR.
 2. Navigate to the "Configuration" section.
-3. Go to sidebar > "Intelligent"
+3. In the sidebar, go to the "Intelligent" section.
-4. Select type event if you want to receive alerts from the camera.
+4. Select the event type you want to receive alerts for (e.g., motion detection).
-5. Select the camera you want to configure.
+5. Choose the camera you want to configure.
-6. Enable the event type you want to receive alerts for (e.g., motion detection).
-7. In the event settings, configure the "Link action" to send an alert to "Notify remote software".
+6. Enable the event type and configure the "Link action" to send an alert to "Notify remote software".

 ## Installation
 1. Clone this repository: